 It is possible that Revenue will find out if you don’t pay tax on your OnlyFans income.
 Even if you are using Revolut as your bank account.

 OnlyFans payments are electronic.
 In other words, they leave a paper trail.

 Furthermore, Revenue has a lot of power.
 It can request information about your bank account.

 Your bank will also automatically refer information to Revenue about any payment irregularities.
 For example, if you get a large sum of money.

 Tax authorities in Europe also trade information with one another, so stashing your income in a Revolut account might not be as foolproof as you think it is.

 There is also the chance that someone will report you directly to Revenue.

 Basically, tax evasion isn’t worth the risk.
 If you get caught, you will regret it.
-Not only will you have to pay the tax that you owe, you will also end up paying an extra “interest” on top of that.
+Not only will you have to pay the tax that you owe, you will also end up paying “interest” on top of it.